Relintai/pandemonium_engine_docs/03_usage/22_best_practices/03_scene_organization.md

 2. should be globally accessible
 3. should exist in isolation

-... then one should create an `autoload 'singleton' node ( doc_singletons_autoload )`.
+... then one should create an autoload 'singleton' node.

 Note:

-  For smaller games, a simpler alternative with less control would be to have a "Game" singleton that simply calls the `SceneTree.change_scene()` method to swap out the main scene's content.
+- For smaller games, a simpler alternative with less control would be to have a "Game" singleton that simply calls the `SceneTree.change_scene()` method to swap out the main scene's content.
 This structure more or less keeps the "World" as the main game node.

-  Any GUI would need to also be a singleton; be a transitory part of the "World"; or be manually added as a direct child of the root.
+- Any GUI would need to also be a singleton; be a transitory part of the "World"; or be manually added as a direct child of the root.
 Otherwise, the GUI nodes would also delete themselves during scene transitions.

 If one has systems that modify other systems' data, one should define those as their own scripts or scenes rather than autoloads.
-For more information on the reasons, please see the
-`Autoloads versus regular nodes ( doc_autoloads_versus_internal_nodes )`
-documentation.

 Each subsystem within one's game should have its own section within the SceneTree.
 One should use parent-child relationships only in cases where nodes